nozzlegear/elleb-photography/quadlet/SETUP_NOTES.md

 This setup allows you to run Ghost locally for development with your theme files mounted directly from your repository.

+**Migration from Bitnami**: This configuration uses official Docker images (`docker.io/library/mysql` and `docker.io/library/ghost`) instead of Bitnami images, as Bitnami is no longer publishing hardened containers.
+Legacy Bitnami configuration files are kept for reference but updated to use official images.

 ### Key Components

 1. **Pkl Configuration Files** - Environment-specific configurations